Protecting Your Business During Divorce: What Every Entrepreneur Needs to Know

 Partnership and shareholder agreements

-Not only will this streamline the discovery process, but it will also give your legal team a full picture of your business’s structure and value.
+This information helps streamline the discovery process and gives your legal team a full picture of your business’s structure and value.

 Avoid commingling personal and business funds.
-Pay yourself a reasonable salary and document all major financial decisions.
-This creates transparency and strengthens your argument that the business should remain a separate asset.
+Pay yourself a reasonable, documented salary and maintain clear records of all major financial decisions.
+This transparency can strengthen the argument that the business is a separate asset.

 Legal Strategies for Business Protection